Anthonyy232/Paperize/README.md

 F-Droid will be added soon

 ## Localization
 I want to allow more people to use the app.
-Currently, translations are provided using machine translation and AI -- which is not optimal.
+Currently, most of the translations are provided using machine translation and AI -- which is not optimal.

 I would love some help translating the app!
 Help me out with that [here](https://crowdin.com/project/paperize/invite?h=d8d7a7513d2beb0c96ba9b2a5f85473e2084922)!